otoolep/syslog-gollector/README.md

 Multi-line Support
 ------------
-The syslog-gollector supports multi-line messages, so messages such as stack traces will be considered a single message.
+The syslog-gollector supports multi-line log messages, so messages such as stack traces will be considered a single log message.

 Parsing Mode
 ------------
 Parsing mode is enabled by default.
 In this mode, the Syslog header is parsed, and the fields become keys in a JSON structure.
 This JSON structure is then written to Kafka.
 If parsing mode is not enabled, the log line is written to Kafka as it was received.

-For example, imagine the following message is received by the syslog-gollector:
+For example, imagine the following log line is received by the syslog-gollector:

     <134>1 2013-09-04T10:25:52.618085 ubuntu sshd 1999 - password accepted for user root